 Assistance League of Atlanta has a yearly program that donates winter coats to school-aged children in Atlanta Public Schools, DeKalb County, and Fulton County.
 Free winter coats for kids make a big difference to families in need.
-The initiative cannot be done without the help of individuals businesses, charities and community assistance.
+The initiative cannot be done without individuals, businesses, charities, and community assistance.

 Start a Winter Coats Drive

-Once you register an ambassador will select an agency to receive coats and make to your location.
+Once you register, an ambassador will select an agency to receive coats and make it to your location.
 If you would like your organization to be placed on the list, all you have to do is register on their website.
-One Warm Coat does not distribute coats to individuals, but the registered organization who in turn will give them away.
+One Warm Coat does not distribute coats to individuals, but the registered organization, who in turn will give them away.
+877-663-9276.

-To qualify you must:
+To qualify, you must:

-- Legally registered as a non-profit organization with the IRS
+- Legally registered as a non-profit organization with the IRS.

 - Have an outreach working with the community